libTriton version 1.0 build 1588

 Returns the bit in bit of the General Purpose Registers.

-Definition: arm32Cpu.cpp:175
+Definition arm32Cpu.cpp:175

 TRITON_EXPORT Arm32Cpu(triton::callbacks::Callbacks *callbacks=nullptr)